Top things to know:

 Birth control and cancer

-Birth control side effects: Cardiovascular
+Cardiovascular birth control side effects:

 Using hormonal contraceptives comes with the potential of serious cardiovascular side effects (3, 14, 25–30), though such complications are rare.

 Conversely, POCs do not seem to have a relationship with metabolic processes (3), which suggests that these changes are associated with estrogen or that progestin needs estrogen to create changes in the body.

 People who take hormonal contraceptives are at increased risk of blood clots, medically referred to as thromboses, particularly in their veins (25–28).
 This risk may be modified by the type of estrogen and the amount of progestin (25).
 Strokes and heart attacks are related to the increased risk of blood clots, as both ischemic and thrombotic strokes are more likely to occur in OC users than non-OC users (29, 30).

 There are risk factors that can increase the likelihood of developing a serious side effect from hormonal contraception.
 People who are obese, smoke, are older than 35 years old, or have vitamin deficiencies are at an increased risk (26,27).
 Additionally, some people who have PCOS along with other metabolic risk factors may also be at increased risk (12,31).
 If you are unsure whether you are at a higher risk for the development of cardiovascular disease or blood clots while using hormonal contraception, talk to your healthcare provider.

-For many people, hormonal contraception is safe and very effective at preventing pregnancy with minimal-to-no side effects.
+For many people, hormonal contraception is safe and effective at preventing pregnancy with minimal-to-no side effects.
 Many people may also experience positive side effects from hormonal contraceptives, and sometimes these positive side effects are the primary reason they take birth control.

 Other people may find hormonal contraception is not a good fit for them.
-If you feel that your hormonal contraception may pose a risk to your health or is causing negative side effects or depression, talk to your healthcare professional.
+If you feel that your hormonal contraception may pose a risk to your health or is causing negative side effects or depression, talk to your healthcare provider.
 Because not all hormonal contraception has the same amount of estrogen or progestin, it is possible that you will be happier using one type or brand more than another.

 Similarly, although there is thought to be no difference between the active ingredients in generic and brand name hormonal contraceptives, it is possible you may respond differently to a generic or brand name due to the inactive ingredients and so healthcare providers still recommend prescribing based on the preference of the user (32).

-You are your best advocate for your health, so it is important to be honest and clear with your needs, be they pregnancy prevention or the management of other problems.
+You are your best advocate for your health, so it is important to be honest and clear with your needs, be they pregnancy prevention or the management of other concerns.
 Your needs may be best met by using hormonal contraception, but it may also be the case that the risks do not outweigh the benefits for you.